Barvaziyel/Sudoku/README.md

 - **Check My Solution**: Validates your current answers.
 - **Show Solution**: Reveals the correct answers (no peeking!).
 - **New Puzzle**: Loads a fresh Sudoku puzzle to tackle.
+- **Clear Board**: Clears all entries you've made so far, allowing you to start filling out the puzzle again from scratch.
+- **Get Hint**: Provides a hint by filling in a correct number in one of the empty cells.

 ## Fun Project Note